White Sox vs. Rays Player Props Betting Odds

-The Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 7:10 PM ET.
-There are several ways to bet on this game, including player prop options.
+Oddsmakers have listed player props for Randy Arozarena, Andrew Vaughn and others when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!